Seine Fisheries of the Chowan River

 the Colonel exports all his household and friends to Nag’s Head

-loaded with furniture, live-stock and passengers.
+in a steamer loaded with furniture, live-stock and passengers.

 “The Mysterious Case of George Higby Throop”.